imba/imba.io/content/language.md

 ### Storing values for getters and setters

 You may often find yourself defining setters because you want to do something when a property is set.
 The problem is that a property with a setter cannot also store an actual value with the same name.
-The ideomatic way to store underlying values in setters is to use a meta property with the same name:
+The idiomatic way to store underlying values in setters is to use a meta property with the same name:

 ```imba
 class Todo